 Where are the principal axes of strain in your examples of pure and simple shear?

 Pure shear and simple shear are both types of homogeneous strains.
-Define heterogeneous strain and show how that might deform a circle. (see M&M or T&M for help on this…)
+Define heterogeneous strain and show how that might deform a circle.

 The Fry Method

 Fry, N. (1979) Random point distributions and strain measurements in rocks, Tectonophysics 60: 89-105.
-Summary of method (as introduced in Marshak & Mitra (p.
-352) and Twiss & Moores (p.
-453)):
+Summary of method presented in Twiss & Moores p.
+453.

 The Fry method is a graphical technique for determining the strain ellipse